maina/mavenprofiles/README.md

 could be the db data which is cleaned up before and after tests execution.
 </br></br>Keeping in mind the fact that app constants that change based on the build environment should be saved in the .properties files,
-and dynamically injected (filtered) in the app resource files, (in this case am referring to a spring framework app) having maven profiles simplifies this task in that passing <b> "-P <profile>" <b> to the build command automatically sets the right params.
+and dynamically injected (filtered) in the app resource files, (in this case am referring to a spring framework app) having maven profiles simplifies this task in that passing <b> "-P profile" </b> to the build command automatically sets the right params.

 <b>Building the project</b></br></br>
 mvn clean compile -P test </br></br>
-Use -P option to set the current build profile.
+Use -P option to set the current build profile. </br>
 By default dev profile is active.
+This ensures that at all times any build that doesn't specify the profile to use executes, it runs on dev properties including tests.